Helpful Resources - ECHO Associates

 ECHO Women’s Cancer Support Group: The focus of this group is to create a space safe to come together, share your story, learn new coping skills, and find out about resources that may help you on your journey.
 Sessions are facilitated by Alexandra Pitman, APRN and our social worker, Heather Kwasnick, MSW, LMSW.

 Support group is held in the Conference Room at the Medical Office Building.
 The room is on the first floor, past Quest Diagnostics, and before the double doors.
-Please note that this session in only for patients of ECHO and is not open to family members, staff or the general public at this time.
+Please note that these sessions are only for patients of ECHO and are not open to family members, staff or the general public at this time.
 Due to limited space, RSVP is strongly encouraged.
 Contact Heather to RSVP at (860) 886-8362, x237 or by email at: hkwasnick@echoct.com

 Compassion for Compassions: The UCFS Patient Support Group-Compassion for Companions is a support group for caregivers/ companions of individuals diagnosed with cancer and undergoing treatment.
 Fridays at 1pm.
 Contact: Kristin Kiczuk, LCSW 860-822-4429 for details.